Install Agent Zero

 http://host.docker.internal:11434as the base URL. - Enter the local model name, then save.

-For LM Studio, enable its local API server and use the base URL shown there from inside the same model configuration flow.
+For LM Studio, enable its local API server and use the same model configuration flow.
+If LM Studio shows a localhost URL, replace the host part with the Docker-reachable host address before saving it in Agent Zero.

 Understand the model roles